 Responding to the gap in news coverage of the Hispanic-Latino community in her then-home state of Connecticut, Alverio launched LNN with CTLatinoNews.com.
 It was the first English-language news and information outlet dedicated to the Hispanic-Latino community in the state.

 In 2019, LNN was acquired by nationally recognized journalist and media advocate, Hugo Balta.
-Under his leadership, Balta has expanded the statewide coverage, and Hispanic-Latino editorial focus to include independent news outlets in New Hampshire, Rhode Island, Massachusetts, Illinois, and Wisconsin.
+Under his leadership, Balta has expanded the statewide coverage, and Hispanic-Latino editorial focus to include independent news outlets in New Hampshire, Rhode Island, Massachusetts, Illinois, Wisconsin, and Washington.

-RI Latino News (RILN), and its five sister LNN newsrooms in New England and the Midwest apply the principles of solutions journalism in producing in-depth stories focused on the determinants of health and democracy.
+RI Latino News (RILN), and its six sister LNN newsrooms apply the principles of solutions journalism in producing in-depth stories focused on the determinants of health and democracy.

 Hugo Balta is the Publisher of the LNN.
 Balta is a 30-year journalism veteran with multiple market and platform experience that includes leadership positions in NBC, Telemundo, ABC, CBS, and PBS among other storied news networks.
 He is the twice president of the National Association of Hispanic Journalists (NAHJ).
 Balta is based in Chicago, Illinois.

 Belén Dumont is the Writer/Editor of LNN East.
 An experienced multimedia journalist, Dumont writes stories relevant to Hispanics-Latinos including the responses to social problems, providing insights by evaluating the evidence of what is working and not working, including what can be learned from the limitations (of a response).
-She also oversees all aspects of the editorial calendar for CTLatinoNews.com, MALatinoNews.com, and RILatinoNews.com.
+She also oversees all aspects of the editorial calendar across the LNN Network.
 Dumont is based in the Hartford area and is a graduate of Emerson College.